Fatihade/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the absolute pathname of a current working directory
+pwd  prints the absolute pathname of a current working directory ls   displays content of current directory